blueluna/nrf52840-experiments/README.md

 This is some experiments with using the nRF52840 radio in 802.14.5 mode.
-The examples in this repository assumes that one of the nRF52840-DK or nRF52840-MDK boards is used.
+The examples in this repository assumes that one of the nRF52840-DK or nRF52840-MDK, ... boards is used.

-The host program has only been tested with Fedora 29 Linux.
+The host program has been tested with Fedora and Ubuntu Linux.

 The code is split into following parts.